North Hollywood shootout: Shootout

 Outside, the first-responding officers heard the gunfire within the bank and made another radio call reporting "shots fired" before taking cover behind their patrol car.
 While the robbers were still inside, additional North Hollywood Division patrol and detective units arrived and took strategic positions at all four corners of the bank, establishing a perimeter around it.
 At approximately 9:24 a.m., Phillips exited through the north doorway and after spotting a police cruiser 200 ft away, opened fire for several minutes.
 In the initial shooting, Phillips wounded Sgt.
-Dean Haynes, Officers Martin Whitfield, James Zaboravan, and Stuart Guy, and Detectives William Krulac and Tracey Angeles, as well as three civilians that had taken cover behind Sgt.
+Dean Haynes, Officers Martin Whitfield, James Zboravan, and Stuart Guy, and Detectives William Krulac and Tracey Angeles, as well as three civilians that had taken cover behind Sgt.
 Haynes' patrol car.
 Phillips also fired at an LAPD helicopter flown by Charles D. Perriguey Jr. as it surveyed the scene from above, forcing it to withdraw to a safer distance.
 Phillips briefly retreated inside, then reemerged through the north doorway, while Mătăsăreanu exited through the south exit.

 Phillips and Mătăsăreanu continued to engage the officers, firing sporadic bursts into the patrol cars that had been positioned on Laurel Canyon in front of the bank and in the parking lot across the street.
 Officers, who were mostly armed with then-standard issue Beretta 92F/FS 9mm pistols, Smith & Wesson Model 15 .38 Special revolvers, and 12-gauge Ithaca Model 37 pump-action shotguns, continued to return fire at both robbers, but found their handguns and shotguns would not penetrate the body armor worn by Phillips and Mătăsăreanu.
 This was compounded by the fact that most of the LAPD officers' service pistols had insufficient power to be effective at the distances where most officers found themselves positioned relative to the bank entrance.
 An officer was heard on the LAPD police frequency approximately 10 to 15 minutes into the shootout, warning other officers that they should "not stop [the getaway vehicle], they've got automatic weapons, there's nothing we have that can stop them."
 Additionally, the officers were pinned down by the heavy sprays of gunfire coming from the robbers, making it extremely difficult to attempt a head shot with their handguns.
 Several officers acquired five AR-15-style rifles from a nearby gun store to combat the robbers.